OpenDataforWeb3/Resources/README.md

-# Open Data Community Landscape repository
+# Open Data Community Resources repository

-These files are intended to be a growing descriptive list of projects, communities, and terms that are open source and that the community finds to be useful.
+We are collaboratively authoring and updating information that may be useful for builders wanting to take an open and decentralized approach to data analysis.

 - ## [Landscape](/docs/landscape.md)
 - ## [FAQ](/docs/faq/faq.md)